couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 spring.couchbase.bootstrap-hosts=localhost
 ```

 The couchbases protocol is used for secure connections.
-If you are using Couchbase Server 6.5 or earlier, you should use the couchbase protocol instead.

 ```properties
 spring.couchbase.bootstrap-hosts=DB_CONN_STR